 - the amount of rent to be paid

 - a summary of the basic rights that a tenant has

 - address of the property and the tenants name

-The rent on a property can be increased if both landlord and tenant agree.
+If the tenancy agreement is a Short Assured Tenancy (SAT) then the rent on a property can be increased if both landlord and tenant agree.
 However there will be times when both parties are not in agreement, therefore the Housing (Scotland) Act 1988 lays down three specific circumstances in which a rent increase can be sought:

-- a tenant under a Short Assured Tenancy may use an AT4 form to apply to the rent assessment committee for a determination of market rent.
+- a tenant under a Short Assured Tenancy may use an Assured Tenancies AT4 form to apply to the rent assessment committee for a determination of market rent.
 The rent assessment committee may then change the rent.

 The Tenancy Deposit Scheme (Scotland) Regulations 2011 came into force in March 2011.
-The Scheme was introduced in response to concerns about large sums of money that are unfailry withheld from tenants deposits by some landlords and letting agents at the end of a tenancy.
+The Scheme was introduced in response to concerns about large sums of money that are unfairly withheld from tenants deposits by some landlords and letting agents at the end of a tenancy.

 The main objective of the Tenancy Deposit Scheme is to: